Coronavirus updates: Nigeria confirms first case; stock markets keep plunging | DW | 28.02.2020

 All updates in Coordinated Universal Time (UTC/GMT).

+04:00 After the sweeping sell-off in US and Europe markets on Thursday, here's a round-up of the Asian stock market, which spiralled on Friday soon after the opening bell: (all indices are currently trading and liable to change)

-03:29 The first coronavirus case in Nigeria is that of an Italian citizen who arrived in the country from Milan earlier this week for a business visit.
+03:29 The first coronavirus case in Nigeria is that of an Italian citizen who arrived in the country from Milan earlier this week.

 "The patient is clinically stable, with no serious symptoms, and and is being managed at the Infectious Disease Hospital in Yaba, Lagos," Health Minister Osagie Ehanire said in a statement.